 The journey of Ile Ori began in 1992 when Ifalade TaShia began formal training in Orisa spirituality.
 She went on to receive Ilekes and Warriors from Iya Theresa Fair under the guidance and supervision of Angel Lebron, Elder from the House of Pimienta (Havana, Cuba)

 1997-Ifalade TaShia received Ifa divination from Awo Fasina Falade marking her as a child of Yemoja.
-During that same year, she also received divination from Awo Falokun Fatunmbi confirming her as a daughter of Yemoja and confirming her path in the Ifa tradition
+During that same year, she also received divination from Awo Falokun Fatunmbi confirming her as a daughter of both waters, Yemoja and Oshun, and confirming her path in the Ifa tradition

-1998-IfaladeTaShia receives secondary Ifa counsel from Awo Ade Olayinka marking her as a daughter of two waters, Oshun & Yemoja, and confirming her path as a high priestess in the Ifa tradition through the odu Eji Ogbe
+1998-IfaladeTaShia receives advanced Ifa counsel from the late, great Awo Ade Olayinka (Ibae T'Orun) again marking her as a daughter of two waters, Oshun & Yemoja, and confirming her path as a high priestess in the Ifa tradition through the odu Eji Ogbe

 2000-After two years of study and divinatory counsel, Ifalade TaShia undergoes Isefa (Ifa) initiation with Oloye Ifa Karade, noted Babalawo and best-selling author of the Handbook of Yoruba Religious Concepts.
 She joins the priestly ranks of Oloye Karade’s temple, Ile Tawo Lona and begins a lengthy apprenticeship